 Tennessee's Plan for Historic Preservation

 As the state agency primarily responsible for the stewardship of historic resources in the State of Tennessee, the State Historic Preservation Office (THC) has taken the lead in efforts to develop a comprehensive plan for historic preservation in the state.
-The development of such a plan is a requirement of the provisions of the National Historic Preservation Act of 1966, the provisions of which are carried out in Tennessee by the office.
+The development of such a plan is a requirement of the provisions of the National Historic Preservation Act of 1966, the provisions of which are carried out in Tennessee by this office.
 The first statewide plan for historic preservation was completed in 1970.
-In 2019 the office is revising the preservation plan to guide the state's historic preservation efforts through 2028.
-The current plan that is being revised can be read by going to the link below.
+We have completed our 2019-2029 historic preservation plan.
+The updated plan contains information on the state's socioeconomic environment, historic and cultural resources, threats to preservation, public outreach, preservation partners and updated goals and objectives.
+The plan and executive summary can be accessed by clicking on the links or images below.